cyyynthia/hazeljs/README.md

 should because udp is a bitch), and only supports the server-side (and probably poorly).

 It's currently lacking some very important stuff:
- - being able to send messages (lol)
+ - ensure reliable messages are acknowledged (& retry)
  - full support of the disconnect payload
+ - dedupe packets?

 ## Requirements
 NodeJS 14+ (HazelJS is esm only)